electronick/enum_column/README.txt

 Overview

-  This gem is a ROR extension to support enumerations in the database schema using the enum type in MySQL.
+  This gem is an extension to ActiveRecord which enables native support of enumerations in the database schema using the ENUM type in MySQL.
   Currently only MySQL is implemented.
-  Tested with Rails 3, for Rails 2 you should better use enum-column plugin (http://rubyforge.org/projects/enum-column/)
+  Tested with Rails 3, for Rails 2 you should better use enum-column plugin (http://rubyforge.org/projects/enum-column/) Works with Scaffolding.

+  Supported adapters:
+    mysql
+    mysql2
+    jdbcmysql (by Nilesh Trivedi)

 How to use it.